ebzzry/stem/README.md

 ## Usage

-To launch the Steam Windows client only:
+To launch the Steam client only:

 ```
 $ stem